-As reflected in the accompanying unaudited consolidated financial statements, the Company had a net loss of \$3,987,288 for the six months ended June 30, 2022.
-During the same period, cash provided in operating activities was \$287,784.
-The working capital surplus and accumulated deficit as of June 30, 2022 were \$1,221,567 and \$49,484,339, respectively.
+As reflected in the accompanying unaudited consolidated financial statements, the Company had a net loss of \$,912,356 for the nine months ended September 30, 2022.
+During the same period, cash used in operating activities was \$3,850,455.
+The working capital surplus and accumulated deficit as of September 30, 2022 were \$2,723,497 and \$51,409,407, respectively.
 In one previous financial reporting period during 2021, the Company had raised substantial doubt about continuing as a going concern.
-This was principally due to a lack of working capital prior to an underwritten common stock offering which was completed during the first quarter of 2022 (the "2022 Offering").
+This was principally due to a lack of working capital prior to an underwritten common stock offering which was completed during the first quarter of 2022 (the "First Quarter 2022 Offering").

-During the previous 18 months, the Company has raised more than \$10 million after fees and expenses, both from existing shareholders through the issuance of Series C Convertible Preferred Stock and in the first quarter of 2022, a follow-on common stock offering using its previously filed "shelf" registration.
+During the previous 21 months, the Company has raised more than \$13 million after fees and expenses, both from existing shareholders through the issuance of Series C Convertible Preferred Stock and in the first quarter of 2022, a follow-on common stock offering using its previously filed "shelf" registration.
+The Company also raised more than \$3 million by issuing a combination of Series D Convertible Preferred Stock and common stock late in the third quarter and early in the fourth quarter of 2022.
 Although, further additional investment is not assured, the Company believes that it would be able to raise sufficient capital to support expanded operations based on an anticipated increase in business activity and the recent improvement in the capital markets.
 In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above, generate enough revenue, and eventually attain consistently profitable operations.
-Although the current global pandemic related to the coronavirus (COVID-19) has affected our operations, particularly in supply chain, we now believe that this is expected to be an ongoing issue and our working capital assumptions reflect this new reality.
-The Company cannot currently quantify the uncertainty related to the pandemic and its effects on our customers in the coming quarters.
+Although the current global pandemic related to the coronavirus (COVID-19) has affected our operations, particularly in our supply chain, we now believe that this is expected to be an ongoing issue and our working capital assumptions reflect this new reality.
+The Company cannot currently quantify the uncertainty related to the pandemic and its lingering effects on our customers in the coming quarters.
 We have analyzed our cash flow under "stress test" conditions and have determined that we have sufficient liquid assets on hand to maintain operations for at least twelve months from the date of this report.
 A notable recent success is the "bonding" secured in the amount of approximately \$8 million for a major project for which the Company recently received full "notice to proceed".